folmez/Handsfree-KGS/README.md

 With this project, after a game begins on KGS, I will play my move and the computer's webcam will figure out what move I played which will then automaticall place my stone by manipulating the mouse and click at the exact spot I played.

 There maybe an another component added to this project in the future, a physical arm, that will take inputs from the computer and actually play my opponents moves on the board :))

+TESTING

+An empty Goban must be open on the screen for proper testing